ghoneycutt/puppet-module-nrpe/README.md

 # Compatibility
 ---------------
-This module supports Puppet v3 (with and without the future parser) and v4 with Ruby versions 1.8.7, 1.9.3, 2.0.0, 2.1.9.
-See `.travis.yml` for
+This module supports Puppet v3 (with and without the future parser), v4 and v5 with Ruby versions 1.8.7, 1.9.3, 2.0.0, 2.1.9 and 2.4.1.
+See
-an exact matrix.
+`.travis.yml` for an exact matrix.

 It is tested on the following platforms.